 Common signs of balance problems

-Dizziness often occurs with other symptoms.
-If you experience any of the following symptoms alongside your dizziness, it is worth getting a balance evaluation:
+Dizziness, one of the most common signs of balance problems, often occurs alongside other symptoms.
+If you experience any of the following symptoms alongside your dizziness, we recommend undergoing balance diagnostics:

 CAUSES OF BALANCE PROBLEMS

-Although balance impairment may arise from a whole host of different health disorders and bodily systems, deficits in the inner ear balance system, otherwise known as the vestibular system, are often found to be involved.
-The following diseases/ disorders linked to the vestibular system commonly lead to balance impairment:
+Although balance impairment may arise from a whole host of different health disorders and bodily systems, inner ear balance problems are often found to be involved - the inner ear balance system is otherwise known as the vestibular system.
+Read more about how the ear works.
+The following diseases/ disorders linked to the vestibular system commonly lead to balance problems:

 Benign Positional Paroxysmal Vertigo (BPPV)

-The most common cause of vertigo.
-It is caused by misplaced calcium crystals in the vestibular system and results in short bursts of dizziness provoked specifically by head movements.
+The most common cause of vertigo, BPPV is caused by misplaced calcium crystals in the vestibular system and results in short bursts of dizziness provoked specifically by head movements.

 Vestibular Neuronitis